 Close Interaction with Faculty

 The Institute, and SPE more generally, emphasize close interaction between students and faculty and the activities of the Institute are seen as an important venue for student mentoring, especially in helping students develop their skills in undertaking applied economic and political economy research and preparing research papers and policy reports.
 A large number of published papers by graduate students, often coauthored with faculty, have come out of Institute projects.

 The Institute focuses on a wide range of policy issues which are analyzed from an array of approaches including formal models, econometric techniques, informal theory and historical case studies.
 Common themes in Institute projects involve the need to pay careful attention to data and the historical and institutional situations in which formal theory and statistical methods are applied and the importance of political influences on economic and policies.
 Such emphasis is often referred to by labels such as public choice or political economy analysis or the new institutional economics.
 While focusing on the role of incentives, we emphasize issues of imperfect information, collective actions, coordination and principal-agent problems, cognitive limitations, and differences in objectives and mental models that generate deviations from the predictions of simple full information unified actor models of rational choice.

 DESCRIPTION OF A NUMBER OF ONGOING MAJOR RESEARCH PROJECTS ARE AVAILABLE BELOW.
 FOR DISSERTATIONS AND WORKING PAPERS WRITTEN BY CIEPS ASSOCIATES, PLEASE FOLLOW THE LINK IN THE RIGHT CORNER OF THIS PAGE.

 Currency and Financial Crises and New Perspectives on Financial Behavior

-Political Economy and New Financial Data Project
+Political Economy, Institutions, and Financial Behavior Data Project

 Capital Flows, Sudden Stops and International Reserves